r00k/blog/_posts/2016-1-19-compared-to-what.md

 layout: post
 ---

+## A different kind of index

 A few years ago, I took a class in American Sign Language (ASL).
-In that class I learned a wonderful new concept: [indexing](http://www.lifeprint.com/asl101/pages-layout/indexing.htm).
+In that class I learned an awesome new concept: [indexing](http://www.lifeprint.com/asl101/pages-layout/indexing.htm).

 Let's say you and I were signing and I wanted to tell you about my new friend John.